fcrozatier/f-stack/packages/reflow/README.md

 ### `on`

 Handles event listeners on an `Element`.
-Creates a functorial mapping with the element `addEventListener` and `removeEventListener` methods
+This sink creates a functorial mapping with the element `addEventListener` and `removeEventListener` methods

 > [!TIP]
 > You can access a strongly typed `this` value by using a type parameter with a